Archive for December, 2017

 image

-1966 Japan GP vista, uncertain of the driver of this R380, car still badged Prince at this stage (Nissan)
+1966 Japan GP vista, the Hideo Oishi R380 still badged Prince at this stage (Nissan)

 image

+The modifications included changes to the track, which was widened front and rear.
+Engine power was increased from a bit over 200bhp to 220bhp @ 8500rpm in part by fitment of bigger 45DCOE Weber carbs.
 ZF gearboxes replaced the Hewland transaxles which were designed for sprint, rather than endurance use.
-Whilst the wheel size remained at 15 inches, wheel widths widened and tyre widths, in keeping with tyre development at the time, increased by 20 mm at the rear.
+Whilst the wheel size remained at 15 inches, in keeping with tyre development at the time, width was increased 20mm at the rear.

-Despite these upgrades in specification of the cars, now designated R380A-2 Type 2, Porsche took their revenge in 1967, with Japanese driver Tetsu Ikuzawa (above) winning the Japanese Grand Prix at Fuji in one of three 906′ entered.
-The R380A-2’s placed 2nd/3rd/4th/6th.
+Despite these upgrades in specification of the cars – now designated R380A-2 Type 2 – Porsche took their revenge in 1967 with Japanese driver Tetsu Ikuzawa winning the Japanese Grand Prix at Fuji in one of three 906s entered, the R380A-2’s placed 2-3-4 and 6th.

 image